adityajoshi49/FastLED_clone_AJ/Chipset-reference.md

 ### Other stuff

 * UCS1903 - similar to tm1809/ws2811.
 Not sure why this exists, honestly.
 Very very slow protocol, closer to 400kbps.
+* UCS1904/2903 - closer in timing to the ws2811.
+Some folks find it interesting
 * SM16716 - implemented because a couple people asked for it.
 Terrible protocol.
 * GW6205 - someone asked for these, I haven't ever seen them in person!
 * LPD1886 - a 3 wire chipset that is 12-bits per pixel instead of the usually 7/8-bit per pixel most of the other chipsets seen are so far